Bashar al-Assad: Syrian civil war (2011–2024)

 protests that called for political reforms and the reinstatement of civil rights, as well as an end to the state of emergency which had been in place since 1963.
 One attempt at a "day of rage" was set for 4–5 February, though it ended uneventfully.
 Protests on 18–19 March were the largest to take place in Syria for decades, and the Syrian authority responded with violence against its protesting citizens.
 In his first public response to the protests delivered on 30 March 2011, Assad blamed the unrest on "conspiracies" and accused the Syrian opposition and protestors of seditious "fitna", toeing the party-line of framing the Ba'athist state as the victim of an international plot.
-He also derided the Arab Spring movement, and described those participating in the protests as "germs" and fifth-columnists.
+He also derided the Arab Spring movement, and described those participating in the protests as "germs", foreign agents and fifth-columnists.

 "Throughout the speech, al-Assad remained faithful to the basic ideological line of Syrian Baathism: the binary opposition of a devilishly determined, conspiring 'outside' bent on hurting a heroically defending and essentially good 'inside'... consistent with Baathist dualism, [the speech] makes the sparing, if not grudging, mention of supposedly minor dissent in this 'inside'.
 This dissent loses its political meaning, or moral justification, acquiring 'othering' essence when the president places it in the dismissive context of the fitna...
 Following this hard-line speech, the protesters' demands moved from reforming to overthrowing the regime."